adamzman/NodeRed_Niagara_Obix_Node/README.md

 Holds the configuration values for the Niagara Obix Nodes

 -   **Username** - Set to the Obix User that has been set up in Niagara using the HTTPBasic Authentication Schema...
-Obix User must also be set to admin role.
+Obix User must have a role with the correct permissions to read/write to any points or histories.
 -   **Password** - Password for the Obix User.
 -   **IP Address** - IP Address of the Niagara Station.
 -   **HTTPS/HTTP Port** - HTTPS/HTTP Port for the Niagara Station...
 HTTPS/HTTP must be enabled in the Web Services, and the Port must be exposed on the Niagara Machine (Unless accessing from localhost only).